 But don’t worry, we have the most fantastic language learning application, the ling app, which is incredibly free to use.

 This will make it easier for you to learn Ukrainian and other languages.
 You can practice and learn as many phrases as you like with Ling App.
 Get a hold of this free app and explore the fun ways to learn different Ukrainian words, phrases, and greetings in no time.

 Thanks to its wonderful gamification aspects, you may even see how far you’ve progressed through various learning stages, which will allow you to track your development and enhance your confidence in speaking with any native speaker.

 How To Say How Are You In Ukrainian?

-Saying how are you to someone after greetings is also included in the basics of conversation.
+Saying how are you to someone after greetings are also included in the basics of conversation.
 If you are wondering how to say how are you in the Ukrainian language, say Як справи?